Yuri (genre): 1990s: Mainstream popularity

 By the 1990s, tragic story formulas in manga had declined in popularity.
 1992 saw the release of two major works for the development of yuri: Jukkai me no Jukkai (1992) by Wakuni Akisato, which began to move the genre away from tragic outcomes and stereotyped dynamics; and the anime adaptation of Sailor Moon (1991–1997) by Naoko Takeuchi, the first mainstream manga and anime series to feature a "positive" portrayal of a lesbian relationship in the coupling of Sailor Uranus and Sailor Neptune.
 The immense popularity of Sailor Moon allowed the series to be adapted into anime, films, and to be exported internationally, significantly influencing the shōjo and yuri genres.
 Uranus and Neptune became popular subjects of dōjinshi (self-published manga, analogous to fan comics) and contributed to the development of yuri dōjinshi culture.

 The success of Sailor Moon significantly influenced the development of yuri, and by the mid-1990s, anime, and manga featuring intimate relationships between women enjoyed mainstream success and popularity.
 Sailor Moon director Kunihiko Ikuhara went on to create Revolutionary Girl Utena (1997–1999), a shōjo anime series with female same-sex relationships as a central focus.
-This period also saw a revival of the Class S genre through the best-selling light novel series Maria-sama ga Miteru (1998–2004) by Oyuki Konno, which by 2010 had 5.4 million copies in print.
+This period also saw a revival of the Class S genre through the bestselling light novel series Maria-sama ga Miteru (1998–2004) by Oyuki Konno, which by 2010 had 5.4 million copies in print.
 Another prominent author of this period is Kaho Nakayama, active since the early 1990s, with works involving love stories among women.
 The first Japanese magazines specifically targeted towards lesbians, many of which contained sections featuring yuri manga, also emerged during this period.
 Stories in these magazines ranged from high school romance to lesbian life and love and featured varying degrees of sexual content.